koraktor/mavanagaiata/README.md

 an ancient, Southeast Asian primitive people or a similar mighty monster that same primitive people is afraid of.

-Instead, it's just a combination of the command-line tools of Maven and Git:
+Instead, it’s just a combination of the command-line tools of Maven and Git:
 `mvn` and `git`.
 Each character is suffixed with the character `a`.

 In Java code you would write this as: